Skip to main content Skip to main navigation Skip to footer content

 The cost to take the TEAS at Middlesex is $111.
 The cost is paid upon registration at atitesting.com.
 Cost varies from institution.

 If you are financially unable to pay this fee, please complete the TEAS Fee Waiver Request Form in your MyMCC portal or contact financialaid@middlesex.edu to see if you qualify for a fee waiver.
+You must be a current MCC student and have a FAFSA on file to potentially qualify.

 What do I need to know for my TEAS testing day?